Lake Van Monster: History

-Russell discounts a connection between their belief about lake vishaps and the 1990s sightings of a lake creature, considering that any folk beliefs amongst the Kurdish population are likely to be affected more by stories about lake monsters in popular Western culture than any surviving Armenian traditions.
+Russell discounts a connection between the belief about lake vishaps and the 1990s sightings of a lake creature, considering any folk beliefs amongst the Kurdish population to more likely be affected by stories about lake monsters in popular Western culture than any surviving Armenian traditions.
 He also recounts that Kurds he met in Van in 1994 and 1997 considered the lake monster story to be a "commercial ploy and a farce".

-In 1997 a local man called Ünal Kozak claimed to have captured the monster on video which was sent for analysis.
-Academic Mustafa Y. Nutku has written a book about the creature, together with Kozak.
+In 1997, a local man called Ünal Kozak claimed to have captured the monster on video, which was sent for analysis.
+Collaborating with Kozak, academic Mustafa Y. Nutku wrote a book about the creature.

-Kozak's video is under constant criticism, with questions like why it never pans left, possibly because of a boat that may have carried the creature.
-Or why the monster only goes straight, instead of curving through the water.
-Even criticism as to why the breathing is not in and out, but a continuous release, much like the effects of an air hose.
+Kozak's video has been questioned, specifically whether the footage was framed to hide a boat, why the alleged animal's path does not appear to curve, and why the breathing appears to be a continuous release, much like the effects of an air hose.

-A 4-meter high statue based on reported sightings has been erected to its honor in Van, Turkey.
+A 4 m statue based on reported sightings has been erected to commemorate the alleged creature in Van, Turkey.

-Skeptics point out that the region would benefit from tourist revenue and a hoax might attract visitors.
+Skeptics point out that the region would benefit from tourist revenue and also further posit that a hoax might attract visitors.

 Cultural impact

 The former Prime Minister of Turkey and poet Bülent Ecevit wrote a poem titled "Van Gölü Canavarı" (Lake Van Monster).

 The Lake Van Monster appears in The Secret Saturdays episode "The Unblinking Eye".
 This version resembles a Mosasaurus-like creature.

-Animal X (an Australian television show) season 1, episode #3 features the Van Lake Monster.
+Animal X (an Australian television show) features the Lake Van Monster in the third episode of the first season.

-Josh Gates and his team search for the Van Lake monster on Destination Truth.
-Season 3, episode 305 "Alien Mummies/Van Lake Monster".
+In the series Destination Truth, Josh Gates and his team search for the Lake Van Monster in the fifth episode of season three, titled "Alien Mummies/Lake Van Monster".

-Footage claimed to be of the cryptid was shown on the TV Series Paranormal Caught on Camera.
+The TV series Paranormal Caught on Camera featured footage purportedly captured of the alleged animal.